-Manguday Effectiveness Active/ productive Passive/ receptive It refers to productive (speaking & writing) and receptive (reading & listening) language skills.
+Manguday in a systematically structured way (e.g. at school).
+Extension 1.
+Bilateral 2.
+Unilateral In terms of societal bilingualism, it is important which language community has learnt the other's language.
+If acquisition is mutual, bilingualism is bilateral.
+If not, unilateral.
+Effectiveness 1.
+Active/ productive 2.
+Passive/ receptive It refers to productive (speaking & writing) and receptive (reading & listening) language skills.
 Nature of Language Acquisition 1.
 Ethnic 2.
-Elite Ethnic bilingualism is characteristic of co- habiting communities, while elite bilingualism is more voluntary and depends on individual choice.
+Elite Ethnic bilingualism is characteristic of co-habiting communities, while elite bilingualism is more voluntary and depends on individual choice.
 Context of Acquisition 1.
 Coordinate 2.
 Subordinate The linguistic concepts are learnt either in the same or in different settings.
 In coordinate bilingualism concepts are recognized in two languages, while in subordinate bilingualism one of the languages is dependent on or secondary to the other.
 Socio-cultural environment 1.
 Additive 2.
 Subtractive In the first case L2 is added to L1 While in the second case L2 displaces L1.
 Social context 1.
 Societal 2.
 Individual The terms refer to the languages acquired in a community and languages that are learnt on a personal basis.
 Cultural identity 1.
 Monoculture 2.
 Bicultural It depends on how many cultures the individual identifies him-/ herself with.

-Review on Cognitive Factors that Affect Bilingualism
+Trends and Development in English Language Teaching Review on Cognitive Factors that Affect Bilingualism